Crio-Bytes/Security/understanding-jwt/README.md

 Signed JWT are tampered-proof but the information in it is still readable
 </details>

-> What is the industry-accepted pronunciation of JWT?
+> What is the widely used pronunciation of JWT?

 - Jay - Double U - Tee
 - jot